Stone Veining - Answers and Examples

 b) Visual Appeal:

 Well-matched veins can highlight the natural beauty of the stone.
-When veins align, it can create visually striking patterns or designs that enhance the overall attractiveness of the countertop.
+When veins align, they can create visually striking patterns or designs that enhance the overall attractiveness of the countertop.
 Mismatched veins can create a distracting or disjointed appearance, drawing attention away from the beauty of the stone.
 Matching veins helps avoid disruptions in the visual flow of the surface.

 c) Personal Preference: